You just planned to give a nice makeover to your decking area. You started by sanding it thoroughly, and then you cleaned it off with a damp cloth.

 Another factor to consider is how frequently you use wood glue.
 If you only need it for occasional projects, then you may be able to get away with keeping a thickened bottle around for several months.

-However, if you use glue regularly and need it to be fresh and usable each time, then you may want to get rid of the thickened bottle right away.
+However, if you use glue regularly and need it to be fresh and usable each time, you may want to get rid of the thickened bottle immediately.

 Ultimately, the best time to throw out a thickened wood glue bottle will depend on your own preferences.